ruigong335-creator/A-Survey-on-Aerial-Scene-Editing/README.md

 >
 > **Authors:** Rui Gong, Jiguang Zhang, Yujia Pang, Yixuan Wang, Xiaopeng Zhang, Weiliang Meng, and Peng Zhou.
 >
 > **Abstract:** *The proliferation of Unmanned Aerial Vehicles (UAVs) has significantly advanced the acquisition of large-scale 3D scene data, paving the way for applications like Digital Twins.
 Neural Radiance Fields (NeRF) and 3D Gaussian Splatting (3DGS) have enabled exceptional realism, yet editing these vast neural representations remains challenging.
-This survey provides a systematic analysis of large-scale scene editing from UAV aerial imagery, focusing on the fundamental architectural dichotomy between implicit (NeRF) and explicit (DGS) representations.
+This survey provides a systematic analysis of large-scale scene editing from UAV aerial imagery, focusing on the fundamental architectural dichotomy between implicit (NeRF) and explicit (3DGS) representations.
 We introduce novel taxonomies, critically evaluate their core mechanisms, and reveal why explicit representations are converging as the more viable path for interactive, city-scale digital scene manipulation.
 Our analysis identifies key challenges and suggests future research directions.*
 >
 > **To readers of our manuscript:** In this repository, we provide links to all the papers and datasets discussed.
 We kindly remind you that this resource is directly related to our manuscript currently under submission to *The Visual Computer*. **If you find our work and this collection useful, we encourage you to cite our survey.**